 My game plan is to research, condense my findings, and translate it into everyday language for busy people.

-Let's Look at Media Portrayal of Mental Ilness.
+A Look at Media Portrayal of Mental Illness

-With the controversial new web television series 13 Reasons Why, about a teenager who is depressed and commits suicide, there is concern about how people with mental illness are portrayed in the media.
+With the controversial 2017 television series 13 Reasons Why, about a teenager who is depressed and commits suicide, concern was raised about how people with mental illness are portrayed in the media.

 Movies like Psycho perpetuate the myth that people with mental illness are violent and should be feared.
 It promotes the idea that a person with any kind of mental health problem should be shunned and avoided for fear that they will become violent and do something to hurt someone.